oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 HTTP proxy for node.js including a REST API for updating the routing table.
 Developed as a part of the Jupyter Hub multi-user server.

-**URL**
+**More Information**

 https://github.com/jupyterhub/configurable-http-proxy